DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Ah yeah, human, let me tell you one interesting thing."

-She gazed at Kay's bayonet.
+She gazed at Kai's bayonet.

 "That gun of yours that was able to destroy my throne.
 Quite interesting toy stuffed with explosives."